-We all have to pay income taxes, but I'm willing to bet that the majority of us withhold a lot more taxes from each paycheck than is necessary.
+We all have to pay income taxes, but I'm willing to bet that most of us withhold more taxes from each paycheck than is necessary.
 What happens then is we await our new tax refund check and spend it on more useless stuff!

 This is a common mistake that, if corrected, could mean the difference of hundreds of dollars in your pocket to further your financial health.
-By withholding only, the amount necessary from your paychecks for taxes, you are putting more money in your pocket right now to pay off debt, save more money and be in a position to better your finances over time.
+By withholding only the amount necessary from your paychecks for taxes, you are putting more money in your pocket right now to pay off debt, save more money, and better your finances over time.

 9. Extra Work for Extra Cash

-We've all heard this one before, but how many of us do it?
+We've heard this before, but how many of us do it?

 Putting in an extra hour or two per day may be a small sacrifice that pays you big rewards in the long run.
-This could mean working extra hours at your current job or getting an additional job on the side to bring in some extra cash.
+This could mean working extra hours at your current job or getting an additional job to bring in extra cash.

 If you get paid $15 per hour and work an extra two hours per day, that's $30 per day or an additional $150 per week!
-Imagine the debt you could pay off and the financial stress that would be eliminated if you sacrificed an extra hour or two of work per day.
+Imagine the debt you could pay off and the financial stress eliminated if you sacrificed an extra hour or two of work daily.

 When working extra hours at your day job is not an option, consider launching a side hustle.
-Many side hustles can bring in an extra 1000 dollars or more a month.
+Many side hustles can bring in an extra 1000 dollars or more monthly.

 The best part is that the internet has made it possible to side hustle while watching TV.
-However, if you prefer the more traditional route, plenty of side jobs don't involve the internet.
+However, if you prefer the more traditional route, many side jobs don't involve the internet.

 10. Sell Your Gift Cards for Cash…yup, There's a Way!